Titian hair: Discrepancy

 Titian is commonly misused as a synonym for hair colors with similar definitions or hues of color.

 Titian hair is frequently mistaken with what is called Venetian hair due to similar definitions and origins.
 Definitions of Venetian hair describe it as being reddish and golden in quality, but the distinction between the two is that Titian is a golden-brown, and Venetian a golden-blond.
 The two are also often referred to as Titian-red and Venetian-blond, respectively, to emphasize the distinction.
 The origins of the formulas to create these hair colors by dyeing are also the same.
 As the Venetian women had more methods to lighten their hair, the term Venetian has become specifically associated with the blond variety.

 The term Titian is sometimes misapplied to auburn hair.
 Whereas Titian hair is a brownish shade of red hair, auburn hair is a brownish shade of hair encompassing the actual color red.
 Most definitions of Titian hair describe it as a brownish-orange color, but some describe it as being reddish.
+Williams Gillum identified four types of Titian hair of varying darkness and intensity.
 This is in reference to red hair itself, not the color red.